Table of Contents

 Growth

 Vuhltore can in fact be seen as three cities, as it is divided into three by the rivers.
-On the west bank, the EnSanni garrison city Bahl Dorr was built on an ancient river bend, in a basin formed by low hills.
+On the west bank, the EnSanni imperial garrison city Bahl Dorr was built on an ancient river bend, in a basin formed by low hills.
 The Saloyans and early Hartherans extended this to a fortified city, with walls atop the hills that surround this basin.
 Beyond this were a series of small towns and villages that were eventually enclosed with by stone walls, swallowed up by the city.

 In the east was the original Emanuné city of Biyahl, built on the low domed hill now known as the Old City.
 It was essentially a sprawling ceremonial complex, lightly defended; a series of halls and palaces for the administration of the ancient kingdom.
 The Saloyans rebuilt the crumbling complex as a winter capital, housing the Palatine's court during the winter months when the upland roads were blocked by snow.
 The Saloyan palace-city was virtually destroyed during an earthquake that split the hill, forming the cliffs and barren rockscape further east.
 With its fortifications breeched the opportunistic Junda easily seized the city, and later built an impressive fortress here in what has forever after been called the Old City.